lasscat/namemcpy/USAGE.md

 username to uuid (returns uuid)

 ## skinUsers(skinid)
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurtae but Im 90% sure it is.)
 Enter the skin id to the skin you want to get the users from and it will return a value for all the names/players who are wearing the skin.

 ## getSkinTags(skinid)
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurtae but Im 90% sure it is.)
 Get the skin tags or hashtags on a skin

 ## getSkinNumber(skinid)
+(this feature does not use namemcapi It scrapes the website for skin users may not be 100% accurtae but Im 90% sure it is.)
 Get how much people are using a skin